Skip to content

 Notification

-We begin mailing Preliminary Financial Aid Notification Letters by mid-January, to new freshman and new transfer students.
-The Notification Letter lists the types of financial aid you may be eligible for and includes important information on financial aid budgets, expected family contribution, and unmet need.
+We begin mailing Preliminary Financial Aid Offers by mid-January, to new freshman and new transfer students.
+The Financial Aid Offer lists the types of financial aid you may be eligible for and includes important information such as the Cost of Attendance/Financial Aid Budgets.

 Initial notification is based on information available at that time.
 Awards are subject to adjustment or cancellation due to changes in your FAFSA, your enrollment status, satisfactory academic progress, or other factors.